 Skip to content

-How to Fix: Google Detected Unusual Traffic on Safari iPhone
+Fix: Google Detected Unusual Traffic in Safari on iPhone & iPad

 Our system has detected unusual traffic error in Safari iPhone

-While it may sound like a simple fix, a simple reboot of the device has been known to work out wonders regarding this error.
-Users mentioned they could quickly fix this issue with a single restart of their iPhones.
+While it may sound like a simple fix, device reboots have been known to work wonders regarding this error.
+Users mentioned they could quickly fix this issue with a single restart of their iPhone and iPad.

 1. Press the volume + power button to bring up the Power menu.